-Whoever was in charge, resolution under Chapter 14 would be conducted under established (Chapters 11 and 7) bankruptcy rules about absolute priority, avoiding powers, transfers and preferences (except as noted in part VI.C below).
+Whoever is in charge, resolution under Chapter 14 would be conducted under established (Chapters 11 and 7) bankruptcy rules about absolute priority, avoiding powers, transfers, and preferences (except as noted in section VI.C herein).
 Dispositions of cash and of assets outside the ordinary course of business require creditor notice and opportunity for hearing, particularly on the value being received.
 Plans of reorganization, with their allocation of losses among claimant classes, are subject to approval votes and judicial oversight.
 The resolution would proceed in the open, unlike present FDIC practices.

-These requirements constitute safeguards against, not only erroneous administrative judgments, but also political manipulation and favoritism of selected interests.
-That such concerns are not merely speculative is illustrated by the way the Government managed the Chrysler bankruptcy under the current bankruptcy code to avoid creditor voting rights20.
-This defect is partially addressed in the new Chapter 14, through the provisions entrusting this category of cases to Article III judges with life tenure.
-In addition, other broader safeguards are included to ensure that sales under Section 363 of the Bankruptcy Code don't, sub rosa, avoid the safeguards of voting under plans of reorganization and protection of dissenting creditors.
+These requirements constitute safeguards against not only erroneous administrative judgments but also political manipulation and favoritism of selected interests.
+That such concerns are not merely speculative is illustrated by the way the government managed the Chrysler bankruptcy under the current Bankruptcy Code to avoid creditor voting rights.21 This defect is partially addressed in the new Chapter 14 through the provisions entrusting this category of cases to Article III judges with life tenure.
+In addition, other broader safeguards are included to ensure that sales under Section 363 of the Bankruptcy Code do not, sub rosa, avoid the safeguards of voting under plans of reorganization and protection of dissenting creditors.